-The icon is not shown by default.
-To add it, open the Preferences dialog (⌃ ⌥ S), go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
+The icon is hidden by default.
+To add the icon to the toolbar, open the Preferences dialog (⌃ ⌥ S), go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
 See Menus and toolbars for details.

 Launch a run/debug configuration

 Start typing the run/debug configuration name and select it from the suggestion list.

 To debug a run configuration, hold Shift when launching it.